Blueprint-Finance/concrete-docs/docs/Overview/our-solution.md

 - **Boosted LTV**: Concrete Protect enhances LTV by injecting credit, reducing the likelihood of liquidation.
 - **Exit Protection**: Even if all protections are used, Concrete ensures remaining assets are returned in better standing than typical liquidation.

-## Examples

-Let’s illustrate how **Concrete Borrow**, **Concrete Lite**, and **Concrete Protect** work together to safeguard users:

-- **Example 1**:
-   *A borrower deposits 100 ETH into Concrete and borrows USDC using the best rate available on Aave (or another integrated platform).
-Without Concrete Lite, if the value of ETH drops significantly, the position would face liquidation, and the user might lose a large portion of their collateral due to high liquidation penalties (10-15%).*

-- **Example 2 (Concrete Lite)**:
-   *With Concrete Lite enabled (default for supported assets), the system forecloses the position before liquidation occurs, saving the user from the full liquidation penalty.
-Instead of losing up to 15% of their collateral, the borrower only pays a 3.5% fee.*

-- **Example 3 (Concrete Protect)**:
+**Example**:
-   *For users who want maximum protection, Concrete Protect can be added.
+For users who want maximum protection, Concrete Protect can be added.
 When the value of ETH drops, Concrete injects additional capital into the loan, improving the LTV and avoiding liquidation altogether.
-Protection is purchased in tranches, and if the borrower uses up all the available credit, Concrete closes the position favorably, returning the remaining collateral to the user.*
+Protection is purchased in tranches, and if the borrower uses up all the available credit, Concrete closes the position favorably, returning the remaining collateral to the user.

+## Yield and Borrowing Strategies

+Users can deposit assets directly into **ERC-4626 standard vaults**, which execute sophisticated and automated yield strategies.
+This allows users to skip the arduous process of researching various protocols or connecting to multiple wallets.
+Instead, they can deposit assets (such as Ethereum or stablecoins) into Concrete’s vaults, and the platform optimizes returns across various decentralized money markets.

+Once deposited, users receive **Concrete tokens** (e.g., Concrete ETH) that represent their holdings in the vault.
+These tokens can then be used as collateral within the Concrete ecosystem to borrow against, providing seamless integration between earning and borrowing.
+This functionality eliminates the need to repeatedly withdraw, move assets, and deposit into other money markets, significantly reducing the complexity for users.

+## Multi-Market Integration and Liquidity

+Concrete integrates with multiple lending platforms, allowing users to tap into the best yields and borrowing rates across different protocols.
+Users can deposit their assets once and Concrete takes care of rebalancing between different money markets as conditions change.